cyrildiagne/fstq/README.md

 Items can be pulled from the queue and processed using the [python worker lib](sdl/worker-python).

-The example [example/worker/main.py]() shows how to processes incoming items:
+The example worker [example/worker/main.py]() shows how to processes incoming items:

 ```python
 import fstq